Location: New Britain, Connecticut

 Federal Circuit: 2nd Circuit

-Central Connecticut State University has been given the speech code rating Red.
-A red light university has at least one policy that both clearly and substantially restricts freedom of speech.
+Central Connecticut State University has been given the speech code rating Yellow.
+Yellow light colleges and universities are those institutions with at least one ambiguous policy that too easily encourages administrative abuse and arbitrary application.
 Read more here.

 September 20, 2007

 FIRE fought Central Connecticut State University’s (CCSU) urging the creation of “oversight boards” to “look further into making substantive, constructive changes” to the CCSU student paper, the Recorder, and suggesting the possibility of instituting a mandatory “cultural awareness” requirement after the Recorder published a cartoon that offended some members of the campus community.
 FIRE wrote CCSU president John W. Miller to remind him of his constitutional obligation to uphold freedom of the press and therefore cease unconstitutional university actions resulting from the cartoon’s publishing.» Read More